lipas-liikuntapaikat/lipas/ops.md

 - Enable current year in the stats -> subsidies UI
   - `lipas.ui.stats.subsidies.views` (year selector valid range)
   - `lipas.ui.stats.subsidies.db` (selected year default value)

+### City finance data

+We have traditionally collected and distributed information on the finances of municipalities' sports and youth activities.
+The data source changed in 2021, and the format also changed slightly.
+Therefore, the information before and after 2021 is not entirely comparable.

+The Lipas team receives data in Excel format from the Association of Finnish Local and Regional Authorities.
+The data is updated annually.
+Typically, information for the previous year is obtained only in the following year; for example, data for the year 2022 is usually received by the end of 2023.

+The data is stored to the db and indexed from db to elasticsearch.

+- Acquire the Excel file from the team
+- Save Excel as CSV
+  - The CSV should contain only "new data" (no historical data)
+- Upload the csv to prod server
+- Run `lipas.maintenance/add-city-finance-stats-from-csv!` from the REPL
+- Enable current year in the stats -> city finance UI
+  - `lipas.ui.stats.finance.views` (year selector valid range)
+  - `lipas.ui.stats.finance.db` (selected year default value)